Balige

 Balige is a town in North Sumatra province of Indonesia and it is the seat (capital) of Toba Regency.
 It is 240 kilometers away from Medan.
-Balige is also a tourist spot to see Lake Toba, the largest crater lake in South East Asia.
-Balige is 60 kilometers away from Parapat, another tourism town around Lake Toba.
+It had 47,284 inhabitants as at mid 2024.
+Balige is also a tourist spot to see Lake Toba, the largest crater lake in the world.
+Balige is 60 kilometers away from Parapat, another important town on Lake Toba.

 Climate

 Balige has an elevation moderated tropical rainforest climate (Af) with moderate rainfall from June to August and heavy rainfall in the remaining months.